Click here. for testimonials regarding the safety of in-house attendance at DRCC during Covid

 and Conference Center

-Blessed Jane of Aza: Blessed Jane was the mother of our Father, Saint Dominic, and a most holy woman in her own right.
+Blessed Jane of Aza was the mother of our Father, Saint Dominic, and a most holy woman in her own right.
 While she was pregnant with Saint Dominic, she experienced a vision of her child in the image of a dog carrying a torch in his mouth.
 The vision was reinforced by the bright light she saw shining from the baby’s head as he was baptized.
 She understood that Dominic would set the world on fire with his great preaching.
-Her Feast Day is August 2nd.
+Her feast day is August 2nd.

-Saint Catherine of Siena: Saint Catherine is one of only three women honored as a Doctor of the Church, and is known as a pillar of the Dominican Order.
-A Dominican Tertiary, she was known for her holy aestheticism, preaching, and works of mercy.
-She was counselor to popes, and the government and religious leaders of her time.
+Saint Catherine of Siena is one of only four women honored as a Doctor of the Church and is known as a pillar of the Dominican Order.
+She was known for her holy asceticism, preaching, and works of mercy.
+She counseled popes as well as government and religious leaders of her time.
 Although illiterate, she left behind a legacy of prayers, letters and her Dialogue, which described her visionary conversations with God.
 She died at the age of 33.
-Her feast Day is celebrated on April 29th.
+Her feast day is April 29th.

-Our Lady of Grace: The Holy Mother is the patron of our retreat House.
+Mary, Mother of God under the title Our Lady of Grace is the patron of our retreat House.

-Saint Mary Magdalen: Named in the Gospel of Luke as one of the women Jesus healed, Mary of Magdala was one who followed him and ministered to him from her own means.
-She was present at the foot of the cross, and among the first to recognize the risen Christ.
-Following Jesus’ command, she heralded the good news of his resurrection to the 12 Apostles.
+Saint Mary Magdalen is named in the Gospel of Luke as one of the women Jesus healed.
+She followed Jesus and ministered to him from her own means.
+She was present at the foot of the cross and among the first to recognize the risen Christ.
+Following Jesus’ command, she heralded the good news of his resurrection to the Apostles.
 She is the patron saint of preachers and of the Dominican Order.
-Her Feast Day is celebrated on July 22nd.
+Her feast day is celebrated on July 22nd.

 by Tomie dePaola